Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Data analysis

-The calculation of the efficiency of registration of fission fragments $\varepsilon$ by an assembly of two position-sensitive detectors was carried out using the Monte Carlo method, in which, in addition to the geometry of the MWPC, the following features related to the measurement procedure were also taken into account: the dimensions of the target and the neutron beam, the spatial resolution of the MWPC.
+The calculation of the efficiency of registration of fission fragments $\varepsilon$ by an assembly of two position-sensitive detectors was carried out using the Monte Carlo method, in which, in addition to the geometry of the \mbox{MWPCs}, the following features related to the measurement procedure were also taken into account: the dimensions of the target and the neutron beam, the spatial resolution of the \mbox{MWPCs}.
 The result of the efficiency $\varepsilon(\theta)$ calculation is shown in Fig.~\ref{f10}.
+The efficiency uncertainty associated with each parameter used in the Monte Carlo calculation was defined as the difference between the calculation result obtained by varying that parameter within its known uncertainty and the result of the primary efficiency calculation.
+These uncertainties were then considered independently of each other.
+So, it was found that the uncertainty due to the finite angular resolution reaches its maximum value of 0.3\% in the region of angles close to $0^{\circ}$ and decreases with increasing angle $\theta$.
+The total efficiency uncertainty due to geometric uncertainties was obtained by quadratic summing the uncertainties of the parameters mentioned above and was less than 0.5\% in the entire range of angles, except for angles close to $\theta_{max}$, for which this uncertainty reaches a maximum value of~3–5\%.
 Since the geometry and measurement conditions for the reference $^{235}$U$(n,f)$ and the studied $^{236}$U$(n,f)$ reactions were identical during the measurements, the efficiency of registration of fission fragments is the same for the reference and the studied nuclei.

-During the measurements, the fission fragments of the studied and reference nuclei are recorded simultaneously by the same MWPC.
+During the measurements, the fission fragments of the studied and reference nuclei are recorded simultaneously by the same \mbox{MWPCs}.
 Therefore, when processing data, it becomes necessary to determine to which nucleus the registered fission fragment corresponds.
-If we take into account that during the fission of the reference $^{235}$U nuclei, the fragment moves from MWPC1 to MWPC2, and when for fission of the studied nuclei --- from MWPC2 to MWPC1, then such identification can be performed by measuring the time of flight of the fragment from the cathode of MWPC2 (C2) to the cathode of MWPC1 (C1).
-As an example, Fig.~\ref{f11} shows the time-of-flight spectra of fission fragments obtained for the selected angles of separation of fragments relative to the normal to the plane of the MWPC electrodes.
+If we take into account that during the fission of the reference $^{235}$U nuclei, the fragment moves from \mbox{MWPC1} to \mbox{MWPC2}, and when for fission of the studied nuclei --- from \mbox{MWPC2} to \mbox{MWPC1}, then such identification can be performed by measuring the time of flight of the fragment from the cathode of \mbox{MWPC2} (C2) to the cathode of \mbox{MWPC1} (C1).
+As an example, Fig.~\ref{f11} shows the time-of-flight spectra of fission fragments obtained for the selected angles of separation of fragments relative to the normal to the plane of the \mbox{MWPCs} electrodes.
 Two separate groups of events are clearly visible, which correspond to the fission of $^{236}$U$(n,f)$ and $^{235}$U$(n,f)$.